-Jewels After School club is situated in the Infants Department of our school and offers affordable after school care until 5.30pm every weekday during term time.

-We are open to all children aged 3 - 7 who attend our Foundation Phases classes and cater specifically for the needs of our younger children by providing age appropriate activities and resources.
-We have access to the school hall, playground and school field, enabling us to provide a broad range of exciting outdoor and indoor activities in a safe stimulating environment.
-We are an established and happy club, run by experienced qualified staff and can accommodate up to 32 children per day.
+Jewels After School Club is also situated in the Infants Department of our school and offers affordable after school care until 5.30pm every weekday during term time.
+We are open to all children aged 3 - 7 who attend our Foundation Phase classes and cater specifically for the needs of our younger children by providing age appropriate activities and resources.